tmax898/dev_setup/mac.md

 - Rectangle - Window manager
 - Raycast - Spotlight replacement
 - [Arc](https://arc.net/) - AI enabled browser currently only on Mac
+- Go to Keyboard settings and increase the key repeat rate to the fastest to help Neovim feel better.

 ### Tech stuff